Mayur998/telecom_churn/README.md

-To reduce customer churn, telecom companies need to predict which customers are at high risk of churn.
+To reduce customer churn, telecom companies need to predict which customers are at high risk of churn and take decision accordingly.